StephenClarkApps/iOS-Interview-Questions/README.md

 The *frame* of a UIView is the region relative to the superview it is contained within while the *bounds* of a UIView is the region relative to its own coordinate system.

+Exapanding on these properties further: `frame` refers to a view's location and size using the parent view's coordinate system and it's thus important for placing the view in the parent.
+Whereas `bounds` means a view's location and size using its own coordinate system, and is important for placing the view's content or subviews within itself.

 #### What is the reuseIdentifier for?

 The *reuseIdentifier* indicates that cells for a UITableView (or UICollectionView) can be reused.
 UITableView maintains an internal cache of UITableViewCell with the appropriate identifier and allows them to be reused when dequeueForCellWithReuseIdentifier is called.
 As a result, this increases performance of UITableView since a new view does not have to be created for a cell.